ShinyProxy vs Posit Connect: Benchmark Test for Scaling Shiny Apps

 Summary of ShinyProxy vs Connect for Scaling Shiny Apps

 With the servers at idle, ShinyProxy already consumes 3x the memory as Connect.
 At 8 concurrent users, ShinyProxy consumes 84% of memory as opposed to 13% for Connect.
-Eventually, ShinyProxy crashes the server after reaching a limit of 12 concurrent users while Connect can handle 64 concurrent users consuming just 30% of memory.
+Eventually, ShinyProxy crashes the server after reaching a limit of 12 concurrent users while Connect can handle 64 concurrent users consuming just 30% of memory; with max instances set, ShinyProxy crashes the server after just 8 concurrent users.
 ShinyProxy also consumes more than twice the CPU resources as Connect at the same load.

 Are your Shiny apps slow?
 Speed things up with this comprehensive guide for faster Shiny apps.